compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/Genome-resources.md

 ### [My Cancer Genome](https://www.mycancergenome.org/)

-This website is different from the others, since here you can insert the name of the gene of interest (e.g. IL7).
-The page then returns all the information (which is grouped in biomarkers, diseases, drugs, clinical trials and pathways) from the data base connected to this gene.
+This website can be used to insert the name of the gene of interest (e.g. IL7) and the page returns everything from the data base connected to this gene.
+The information is grouped in biomarkers, diseases, drugs, clinical trials and pathways.
+However, the search term has to be as exact as possible, otherwise the website will output all the data that has something to do with the searched gene.
+I think the website is also interesting because in some cases, it has a pathway section, which explains the interaction with other genes.